solderq35/340-test/README.md

 - [Helpful Video Guide](https://youtu.be/ZZp0VIjTsbM)
   - This video isn't 100% matching this project's use case but still a lot there that helps.
 Refer to the video if instructions below confuse.
 - Make Heroku account and ClearDB account (Even though we deploy on Render.com, we need Heroku for the free ClearDB database add-on).
+  - **April 5, 2024 edit: The Heroku ClearDB add-on is no longer free; there may be other free relational (SQL) database offerings out there, do your own research**
 - Install MySQL Workbench or similar SQL tool, log in to your ClearDB database in MySQL Workbench.
 Run the file `ddqheroku.sql` (found in the project root directory [here](https://github.com/solderq35/hospital-website/blob/renderbranch/ddqheroku.sql)) in MySQL Workbench to initiate the database creation and populate it with sample data.
 - Create `dbcon.js` file using your ClearDB credentials, with `dbdon.js.example` file (in root directory) as a template.
 - If you ever need to debug the SQL database, you can try running some of the commands found in the `dmq.sql` file [here](https://github.com/solderq35/hospital-website/blob/renderbranch/dmq.sql).